Online Bipartite Matching in the Probe-Commit Model: Known I.D. Instance Model

-\end{proof} For a $1$-uniform matroid, Ezra et al. \cite{Ezra_2020} prove the existence of a $1/2$-selectable OCRS, and Lee and Singla prove the existence of a $1-1/e$-selectable RCRS.
+The reduction for random order arrivals proceeds identically, and so we omit the argument. \end{proof} For a $1$-uniform matroid, Ezra et al. \cite{Ezra_2020} prove the existence of a $1/2$-selectable OCRS, and Lee and Singla prove the existence of a $1-1/e$-selectable RCRS.
 Combining these results with \Cref{thm:known_id_reduction}, we get the claimed competitive ratios of \Cref{tab:my_label}.

 \begin{corollary} In the AOM, there exists a $1/2$-competitive online probing algorithm for the online stochastic matching problem with known i.d. instances. \end{corollary}

 \begin{corollary} In the ROM, there exists a $1-1/e$-competitive online probing algorithm for the online stochastic matching problem with known i.d. instances. \end{corollary}